Skelly0/Publicia/README.md

 *A hybrid RAG (Retrieval-Augmented Generation) Discord bot using vector embeddings, BM25 search, and multi-model LLM integration for intelligent document querying and conversational AI.*

-*An imperial abhuman mentat interface for Ledus Banum 77 and Imperial lore!*
+*Created for DPS Season 7 as a lore repository for players, Publicia’s commands and default system prompt are designed to fit into the setting.*
+***A general purpose version without the S7 specific prose and prompts is intended to be made once Season 7 finishes.***

 ## Overview

 Publicia is a sophisticated Discord bot that serves as an intelligent neural interface to your lore documents.
-It uses advanced embedding technology to understand and respond to questions about your setting, maintaining personalized conversation history with each user while roleplaying as an abhuman mentat from the Infinite Empire.
+It uses advanced embedding technology to understand and respond to questions about your setting, maintaining personalized conversation history with each user while roleplaying as an abhuman mentat from the Infinite Empire (the setting of DPS Season 7).

 ### Key Capabilities
 - Answers questions about Ledus Banum 77 and Imperial lore with in-character responses